TCTM06104- Claims and Notification

 Backdating claims for WTC including the disability element

-A claim for WTC can be backdated for longer than three months when;
+A claim for WTC can be backdated for longer than 31 days when:

-the claim for WTC is made within three months of the date that a decision on entitlement to one of the qualifying benefits referred to in regulation 9(2) to 9(8) of the WTC (Entitlement and maximum Rate) Regulations is made in favour of the claimant or claimants; and
+• the claim for WTC is made within 31 days of the date that a decision on entitlement to one of the qualifying benefits referred to in regulation 9(2) to 9(8) of the WTC (Entitlement and Maximum Rate) Regulations is made in favour of the claimant or claimants; and

-if later, the date falling three months before the claim for the qualifying benefit was made; (See Example 2) or
+• if later, the date falling 31 days before the claim for the qualifying benefit was made; (See Example 2) or

 Example 1